 Jalapenos are delicious small hot peppers, ones that we often use to give our meals an extra kick.
 Jalapeno poppers are one simple way to use them and you’ll also find the hot peppers featuring in many Mexican dishes, along with plenty of other meals.
 They’re the perfect introduction to spicy food, as they have some heat to them, but they’re not overwhelmingly spicy.
+But are jalapenos good for you?

 Despite their popularity, jalapenos aren’t without controversy.
 Some people don’t like the heat at all, while others are worried about how the spiciness affects their health.